Magyartanulas/magyartanulas.github.io/_posts/2012-02-06-whats-jekyll.md

 The goal here is clarification.
 Seeing as most native english speakers aren't given a thorough grammer education, these concepts shall be explained where relevant.

 The grammar will be explained in a progression route with sections from beginner to advanced.
 Feel free to skip ahead, but understanding of the prior sections is assumed.
 Although there is an order, some concepts will be introduced earlier and explained later as grammar is sometimes a web rather than a linear pathway.
-These will be noted at the end of each section as **Yet to Learn**.
+These will be noted at the end of each section as **Yet to Learn** starting from section 2.

 [mindmap]